theupshift/chrdev/about.md

 I try to stay up to date with what people are coming up with, thus I read a lot, here you can find [my full pocket reading history](/pocket/) and [recommended books](/books/)

+> Simplicity is the ultimate sophistication ~ Leonardo Da Vinci

 ## OSS Projects

 Coding all kinds of tech fields that bring value to me, read IoT, Crypto, Bots, Apps, CLI utilities, Automation of all kinds.